Try Our FREE Content Analysis Software and Find Out Where You Stand Against the CompetitionGet started

 If you use a digital publishing service, there may be a review period before your content can move to the next steps.
 This phase can go one of two ways:

 Sometimes the submission and review phase follows step five, engaging in editing and quality assurance (QA).
-For example, when you create and publish your content through CopyPress, we write, design, edit, and QA your pieces before submitting them for client review and approval.
-We also offer two rounds of revisions to make sure that we’re providing the highest quality pieces to fit your needs.
-But, if you’re self-publishing your digital content, you may eliminate this step altogether.
+For example, with CopyPress’s agency solutions, we write, design, edit, and QA your pieces before submitting them for client review and approval.

 After content approval through a publishing service or before you self-publish your content to the world, engage in an editing and quality assurance process.
 In this phase, have a professional editor and QA team member check your copy for grammar and spelling mistakes, flow, consistency, adherence to the style guide, visual aesthetics, and any other big or small details that may affect your content performance and audience experience with it.
 This phase may also include your writers and designers if the content needs heavy revisions before publication.